 Upon completion of the degree, you will be eligible to sit for professional licensure.

-Read on to meet some of our DPT alumni and learn how they are using their degrees to shape the physical therapy profession.
+Our DPT alumni are trained with the skills and expertise to work in a number of areas and careers.
+Learn how they are using their degrees to shape the physical therapy profession.

 Most Recent Outcomes